Mild Cured Bacon Celebrated Eben van Tonder 23 September 2021

 Superior in Every Way

 Newspapers started tracking the price of Mild Cured Bacon from 1842.
 It shows the place it occupied as superior to any other system and its legendary status.
 Mild Curing was finally abandoned after the First World War when it was replaced by quick curing, high volume, high injection modern bacon processing methods.
-It is safe to say that following the war, apart from small artisan operations, it, by and large, disappeared until our recreation!
+See my work The Direct Addition of Nitrites to Curing Brines – the Master Butcher from Prague and The Direct Addition of Nitrites to Curing Brines – The Spoils of War where I record this history.
+It is safe to say that following the war, it endures in the English Tank Curing system.

 Mild Cured Irish Hams and Bacon – “The best ever sold”